 Section 2.12.2.8 of the Travis AFB Groundwater ROD (CH2M HILL, 2014) states that LUCs are required to ensure that groundwater is not used for potable purposes until it is remediated to MCLs that allow for unlimited use and unrestricted exposure.
-The groundwater contamination at SD034 does not pose a potential indoor air vapor intrusion risk to industrial workers or future residents.
+The groundwater contamination at SD034 does pose a potential indoor air vapor intrusion risk to industrial workers and future residents, so the LUCs also restrict residential and industrial land uses until concentrations of solvents in groundwater are reduced to the point where they no longer pose an unacceptable risk to human health.

-The 2016 inspection of the groundwater LUCs at SD034 found that administrative controls are adequate to enforce the environmental restrictions.
+The 2017 inspection of the groundwater LUCs at SD034 found that administrative controls are adequate to enforce the environmental restrictions.
 There is no evidence of any activities that could expose base personnel to contaminated groundwater, and no new construction (other than the construction of the infrastructure associated with the technology demonstration) has taken place at the site.
 The SD034 wells are flush mounted because of the considerable amount of vehicle activity in the area.
 The LUC inspection identified no evidence of damage or excessive wear that could adversely impact the use of these wells.
 Photograph 22 in Appendix A of this report shows the controlled area at SD034.

-Based on the results of this inspection, Travis AFB is in compliance with the first groundwater ROD RAO (Restrict human exposure to COCs) for SD034.
-Also, Travis AFB has achieved the second groundwater ROD RAO (Restrict inhalation of COCs to indoor air) for SD034.
+Based on the results of this inspection, Travis AFB is in compliance with the first groundwater ROD RAO (Restrict human exposure to COCs) and the second groundwater ROD RAO (Restrict inhalation of COCs to indoor air) for SD034.